 - Add through the end of the first week of classes during fall and spring terms and through the second day of classes for first and second terms of summer sessions.
 Adjustments are made for the deadline for adding classes for full-term summer and short-term courses.
-See your advisor, registration center, admissions and records office, the JSCC website or business office for these dates. - On-campus adds are done at the Registration Center or Night Office
+See your advisor, registration center, admissions and records office, the JSCC website or business office for these dates. - · On-campus adds are done in the Registration Center.